vinhphm/vinh.dev/pages/index.md

 Hey, I am Vinh Pham, a seasoned software engineer.

 Working at [PwC](https://pwc.com/).<br>
-Core team member of Digital Solutions.<br>
+A part of Digital Solutions team.<br>

 My true passion lies in envisioning ideas and turning them into reality.
 Feel free to explore some of [my side projects here](/projects).
 Additionally, I have a knack for UI/UX design.